We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

 Also, getting red on face when pooping may be normal if the stool is apparently soft.
 However, if the bowel is hard, large or looking like pellets, that’s a sign of constipated baby.
 The baby is also constipated if the stool is difficult and painful to pass.

-Signs That You Should Switch to a Different Formula
+Indicators That You Should Swap Over to Another Formula Brand

 Mucus or Blood on Stool: The baby may get constipated if s/he is allergic and intolerant to lactose, cow milk and proteins present in the formula.
 During those moments, the baby may be crying and expressing abnormal discomfort when passing stool.